ylvain/DevEnvConfig.jl/README.md

 ## Early release for registration.
 Do not use.

-Currently only provides a *very* customized package creation tool, specializing [PkgTemplate](https://invenia.github.io/PkgTemplates.jl/stable/)
+Currently only provides a *very* customized package creation tool, specializing [PkgTemplate](https://invenia.github.io/PkgTemplates.jl/stable/).
+The main feature is that it handles private package repo, with doc deployment in central public repo.
+Also provides guided setup for code coverage reporting for private repo.